jayrath17/PROJECTS-mini--Python/Text-File Anatomy/README.md

 Text-File Anatomy
-1.Text-File Anatomy helps you to do analysis of any Text-File.
+1.Text-File Anatomy helps you to do analysis of any Text-File:
 2.It provides you details of Content in text file like :
-  i.
-NO. of Lines
+  1. NO. of Lines
   ii.
 No. of Characters
   iii.
 Total No. of words
   iv.
 No. of Unique Words